Alba Italy – your inside scoop on one of the best small towns in Piedmont Italy!

 For area wine explorers, Alba makes an ideal home base to explore the Southwestern Piedmont wine regions of Barolo, Barbaresco, the Roero, and the Monferrato, particularly if you don’t want to rent a car as the city has tons of great amenities, lots of restaurants, and lodging options.

-For a complete review of where to stay in Barolo wine country and Alba, click here (geography, practicalities, and functionality).
+For a complete review of where to stay in Barolo wine country as well as Alba Italy hotels, click here (geography, practicalities, and functionality).

 - Locanda Voglia di Vino: Stylish rooms in Alba’s historic center.

 - Rivetto Suites: The historic, family-owned Rivetto winery from Barolo offers stylish apartments in the historic center with gated parking and a Tesla charging station.

 - Hotel Langhe: About 1.5 km / 1 mile from the historic center.
 Nice rooms, pool, and tennis court.